Dry-Ice Blasting for Mold Remediation

 Dry-ice is Safe on Electrical |

-Dry Ice Blasting is a
+Dry Ice Blasting is a non-conductor of

-non-conductor of electricity, so live electrical
+electricity, so live electrical equipment and wiring

-de-energized during the remediation process.
+the remediation process.
+Dry Ice Blasting

-electrical components and wiring, junction boxes,
+components and wiring, junction boxes, power panels,

-power panels, ductwork, and plumbing.
+ductwork, and plumbing.
+Motors, control panels and

 |